Constantiner/fun-ctional/README.md

 const paymentTotal = await acompose(areduce(sum, 0), fetchInvoiceIds)(userId);
 ```

-It takes a standard callback Function to execute on each element in the array, taking four standard arguments (accumulator, currentValue, currentIndex, array) and returns a function to accept input value (so it is composable).
+It takes a standard callback Function to execute on each element in the array, taking four standard arguments (`accumulator`, `currentValue`, `currentIndex`, `array`) and returns a function to accept input value (so it is composable).

 You can import it the following way: